hexops/mach/libs/glfw/README.md

 ## Join the community

-Join the Mach engine community [on Matrix chat](https://matrix.to/#/#hexops:matrix.org) to discuss this project, ask questions, get help, etc.
+Join the Mach engine community [on Discord](https://discord.gg/XNG3NZgCqp) to discuss this project, ask questions, get help, etc.

 ## Issues